carpentries/instructor-training/_episodes/02-practice-learning.md

 to help us differentiate between novices and competent practitioners, which will have implications for how we teach novices.

-## Cognitive Development and Mental Models
+## "All Models are Wrong, but Some are Useful"

+"Knowledge" turns out to be a rather tricky thing to describe.
+Even for an expert, understanding is never a mirror of reality; rather, it is a complicated construction of concepts and connections, much of which is beyond our awareness, leading to things like "intuition".
+One way of conceptualizing our understanding of a topic is as a **mental model** - whatever reality may be, we have ideas about concepts and relationships and our minds put them together in a way that allows us to extrapolate, or make predictions beyond what we strictly know, filling in gaps to the point that things "make sense."

+Effective learning is facilitated by the creation of a mental model that makes reasonable predictions in our area of interest, or at the very least does not break down entirely in the face of new information.
+A driver may get by just fine with a mental model that includes fuel, an engine, and a car battery;
+an alternator failure may not be something they could explicitly predict, but it is reasonable in that context that another part might broker the relationship between the engine and the battery.
+Alternatively, a child who attributes sentient will to a vehicle will have to work much harder to make sense of such a problem.

-Effective learning is facilitated by the creation of a well-founded mental model.
-A mental model is a collection of concepts and facts, along with the relationships between those concepts, which a person has about a topic.
-For example, a long-time resident of the United
+A mental model may be understood as a collection of concepts and facts, along with the relationships between those concepts, which a person has about a topic.
-States may have an advanced understanding of the location of US states, major cities and landmarks, weather patterns, regional economies and demographic patterns, as well as the relationships among these, compared with their understanding of these relationships for other countries.
-In other words, their mental model of the United States is more complex compared with their mental model of other countries.

-We can distinguish between a *novice* and a *competent practitioner* for a given domain based on the complexity of their mental models.
+The mental model of an expert in any given subject will be far more complex than that of a novice, though both may be perfectly useful in certain contexts.

+We can also, then, define skill levels according to the level of mental model development:
-*     A *novice* is someone who has not yet built a mental model of the domain.
+*     A *novice* is someone who has a minimal and potentially inaccurate mental model of surface features of the domain.
 They therefore reason by analogy and guesswork, borrowing bits and pieces of their mental models of other domains which seem superficially similar.
+New information can be difficult to connect, especially where the existing model is wrong.
-*     A *competent practitioner* is someone who has a mental model that is good enough for everyday purposes.
-This model does not have to be completely accurate in order to be useful: for example, the average driver's mental model of how a car works probably does not include most of the complexities that a mechanical engineer would be concerned with.
+*     A *competent practitioner* is someone who has a mental model that is useful for everyday purposes.
+Most new information they are likely to encounter will fit well with their existing model, even though many related elements may still be missing or wrong.

 ![Three collections of six circles.
 The first collection is labelled "Novice" and has only two arrows connecting some of the circles.
 The second collection, labelled "Competent Practitioner" has six connecting arrows.
 The third collection, labelled "Expert", is densly connected, with eight connecting arrows.](../fig/mental_models.svg)

-### Concept maps
-This kind of visual representation of concepts and connections between them can be a useful way to explore your own knowledge, evaluate comprehension, or communicate complex relationships.
-There are certain ways in which you may routinely use visual representations of abstract concepts, including tools like flow charts and biochemical pathway diagrams.
-One tool that may be used to organize concepts and relationships more generally is a **concept map**.
-Pioneered for classroom use by John Novak in the 1970s, a concept map asks you identify which concepts are most relevant to your instructional question and -- critically -- to identify how they are related.
-It can be quite difficult to organize knowledge in this way!
-However, the process of forcing abstract knowledge into a visual format can often reveal connections you may not have been aware of, or illuminate gaps.
-Either way, concept mapping can help you to make your mental model of a concept more clear to yourself or others.

 ### The power (and limitations) of analogies
 Some mental models can be succinctly summarized by comparison to something else that is more universally understood.
 In education, gardening analogies are